HeroKillerEver/coursera-deep-learning/Structuring Machine Learning Projects/week2 quiz.md

     - [ ] 500 randomly chosen images
     - [x] 500 images on which the algorithm made a mistake
     - [ ] 10,000 images on which the algorithm made a mistake

+    > Focus on images that the algorithm got wrong.
+Also, 500 is enough to give you a good initial sense of the error statistics.
+There’s probably no need to look at 10,000, which will take a long time.

 4. After working on the data for several weeks, your team ends up with the following data: